KKotlicki/Cibot/README.md

 Data will be updated to 2nd semester soon.

-Ground Rules:
+**Ground Rules:**
 1.  name variables clearly and by this standard: variable_name
 2.  name classes clearly and by this standard: ClassName
 3.  name files clearly and by this standard: fname_sname.foo
-4.  do not create subfolders in resources/ and cogs/
+4.  do not create subfolders or add any non cog file in cogs/
 5.  in cogs/ put ONLY cogs file with correct cogs structure
 6.  if you want to create directory for something entirely else, do so in main directory
 7.  unless you have a good reason, do not change cibot.py script
-8.  do not use <while True> or similar commands - they break script asynchronicity
+8.  do not use __while True__ or similar commands in cogs - they break script asynchronicity
-9.  do not use purge methods (or only for authenticated users)

-ToDo:
-1.  restart bot after regaining internet connection
+**ToDo:**
+1. Chat chess game (with elo rating)
 2. Calendar of exams
 3. Time to final exams (countdown)
 4. Send documents (such as subject statues)
 5. Points to grade converter (by subject)
-6.  yt_cog rewrite - play by search keyword, play playlists
+6.  yt_cog - play playlists, query, save query, load query
 7.  !help and link cogs need to read Polish characters
 8. Finish documentation and setup manual
-9. Chat chess game
-10. AI chatbot
+9. AI chatbot
+10. Move __helpers.py__ to utils directory (requires major rewrite - most cogs have dependency on it set by path)